Smoked Turkey Corn Soup

 1. Can I use smoked turkey wings instead of turkey necks?

 Yes.
-Wings and legs work beautifully.
-Turkey necks are preferred because the bones and connective tissue release more collagen, which gives the broth a thicker, silkier body.
+Smoked turkey wings and legs both work well.
+Turkey necks are preferred because the bones and connective tissue release more collagen, giving the broth a richer flavor and thicker, silkier body.

 2. Do I have to soak the split peas?